- About Us

 The process of obtaining log-in credentials for the Behavioral Health Criminal Justice Alert Tool must be facilitated by the DCS.
 DCSs are responsible for identifying which individuals will have access to the tool.

 DCSs must submit an Authorized User Request Form to CLMHD for usernames to be created and access to the tool to be granted.
-Completed Authorized User Request forms may be submitted to Francine Sinkoff at FS@CLMHD.ORG or Lisa Howard-Fiato at LF@CLMHD.ORG.
+Completed Authorized User Request forms may be submitted to Francine Sinkoff at FS@CLMHD.ORG.

 Once a Username has been created, the user will receive an email with a link to establish a password.
 Please note - this link will only be valid for 72 hours.